sabrinamerkin/sabrinamerkin.github.io/_posts/2023-09-27-Upload-in-Progress.md

 y_pred_dt = DT.predict(X_test)
 ```

 Finally, we will deploy an [XGBoost](https://xgboost.readthedocs.io/en/stable/parameter.html) regression model that utilizes gradient boosting.
 XGBoost provies a powerful model that works well with a variety of data types.
-This model may require hyperparameter tuning for improvement.
+This model may require hyperparameter tuning for later improvement.
 We will set the number of gradient boosted trees to 500.

 ```python
 # Fit an XGBoost Regression Model